Language selection

 SARA requires that the critical habitat be legally protected by provisions in, or measures under, SARA or any other Act of Parliament or by the application of subsection 58(1) of SARA within 180 days after the posting, on the Species at Risk Public Registry, of the final recovery strategy or action plan that identified the critical habitat.

-CHOs for other aquatic species will be developed as recovery strategies or action plans, that identify critical habitat, are finalized.
+CHOs for aquatic species are developed as recovery strategies or action plans, that identify critical habitat, are finalized.

 Indication of business impacts